sourcery-ai-experiments/QuarticSDK/docs/source/model_creation.rst

    <div class="note-warning">

-Warning: Do not Override this method.
+Warning: Do not override this method.

 .. raw:: html